bmvdgeijn/WASP/CHT/README.snakemake.md

 It should be possible to make simple modifications to this script to run on queue management systems other than SGE (e.g. LSF or Slurm).

+*You should Snakemake from within a (Screen)[https://www.gnu.org/software/screen/] virtual terminal or using (nohup)[https://en.wikipedia.org/wiki/Nohup]* so that if you are disconnected from the cluster, Snakemake will continue to run.

 At the conclusion of the pipeline, a QQPlot will be generated that summarizes the results of the CHT.

 ## Debugging the CHT pipeline

 By default Snakemake will write an output and error file for each job to your home directory.
 These files will be named like: snakejob.<rulename>.<job_num>.sh.{e|o}<sge_jobid>.
 For example:

    	# contains error output for extract_haplotype_read_counts rule:
    	snakejob.extract_haplotype_read_counts.13.sh.e4507125